g4b1nagy/reciclopedia.ro/README.md

 ### Getting your hands dirty ###

 The app requires Ruby 1.9.3 on Rails 3.1.0.
-If you are using [RVM](https://rvm.io/) or any similar env managers, fret not for a ".ruby-version" file is provided for your convenience.
+If you are using [RVM](https://rvm.io/) or any similar env managers, fret not, for a ".ruby-version" file is provided for your convenience.

 * cd to a comfy location
 * git clone git@github.com:g4b1nagy/reciclopedia.ro.git